dougeby/IntuneDocs/InTuneDocs/EndUser/reset-erase-your-lost-or-stolen-device-windows.md

 3. Tap **Reset** &gt; **Reset**.

 > [!NOTE]
 > If you are unable to reset your lost or stolen device, contact IT to reset it for you.
-If you can't find your IT administrator's contact information, see if it's listed on the [Company Portal website](http://portal.manage.microsoft.com).
+For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).

 ### See also
 [Using your Windows device with Intune](using-your-windows-device-with-intune.md)